shakacode/webpacker_lite/README.md

 Note, you can specify singlar file names or arrays for these asset helpers, even when using the `static` named parameter.

+For more details on the helper documentation, see [lib/webpacker_lite/helper.rb](lib/webpacker_lite/helper.rb).

 ## Rake Tasks

 ### Examples